NLnetLabs/routinator/README.md

 * [ ] Implement a basic web-based user interface and Command Line Interface
 * [ ] Expose an API
 * [ ] Add the ability to process Internet Routing Registry data

+## System Requirements

+Routinator is designed to be lean and is capable of running on minimalist hardware, such as a Raspberry Pi.
+Running it on a system with 1GB of available RAM and 1GB of available disk space will give the global RPKI data set enough room to grow for the forseeable future.
+A powerful CPU is not required, as cryptographic validation currently takes less than two seconds on an average system.

 ## Getting Started